-• If the respondent does not want to participate in the survey, and large pelagic fish are observed being landed from the vessel in plain view, the interview should be terminated and the respondent tallied on the Site Description Form as a REFUSAL.
-The respondent's name and/or vessel name should be recorded in the comments section of the SDF.
+If a vessel appears to have targeted large pelagic fish but the respondent does not want to participate in the survey, the interview should be terminated and the respondent tallied on the Site Description Form as a REFUSAL.
+Information about the refusal should also be recorded in the comments section of the SDFas described in Section 6.1.